ZeinMukhanov/mental_health_chatbot/README.md

 - HTML/CSS: Structure and styling for the user interface design.
 - OpenAI API: Integration for natural language processing and AI-driven conversations.

+## Getting started:
+To get started with the project, follow these steps:

+- Clone the repository to your local machine.
+- Install dependencies using npm install.
+- Obtain API keys for the OpenAI API and configure them in the project.
+- Run the development server using npm run dev.
+- Start contributing by exploring the codebase and addressing open issues.

 ## Install all dependencies
 ```npm i```